 A new study has found a wide disparity in global rates of asbestos cancer, or mesothelioma.
-The study looked at mortality rates over a four-year period and trends from 1994-2013.
+The study looked at mortality rates over four years and trends from 1994-2013.

 Among all of the countries studied, the UK had the highest number of mesothelioma-related deaths per capita – 6.25 per 100,000 people.
 The country’s high rate of asbestos cancer is believed to be related to the widespread use of asbestos when rebuilding after World War II.